vectorgrp/XCPlite/docs/CAL_RCU.md

 Page size is rounded up to 64 bit alignment.
 So to calibrate a block of N bytes, we need 64+4*(8*N+7)/8 bytes of memory.

+8. Lazy calibration updates need a background processing in the same thread which handles XCP commands!
+It was quite difficult in XCPlite to provide platform abstraction for it, when doing it with blocking sockets and SO_RCVTIMEO.
+Maybe a better approach would be to use non blocking sockets and a waitable event.

 ## RCU algorithm pseudo code for calibration segment updates: